 Travel Circle (Online) Series Brings the World to You

 World travelers from our region discuss their experiences and share photos of their adventures in a 13-week, online series at 2 p.m. each Saturday in January, February and March.
 Sponsored by Maumee Valley Adventurers, a local non-profit organization focused on outdoor recreation and travel.
+Scroll down for videos of past presentations.

 Since this year's series is virtual, the weekly hikes that typically precede each presentation are being replaced with suggested trails to hike on your own.